 The Centre for Food Safety (CFS) has made an appeal to the trade to stop selling the same batch of affected products and the public not to consume them.
-In liaising with the major retailers and follow-up inspections, the CFS found no such products on sale in local market.
 The CFS will continue to closely monitor the situation and take action as appropriate.

 What is Salmonella?

 Salmonella is a bacterium with widespread occurrence in animals, especially in poultry and swine, as well as environmental sources such as water, soil and animal faeces.
 Acute symptoms of Salmonella infection may include nausea, vomiting, abdominal cramps, diarrhoea, fever, and headache.
 Chronic consequences such as arthritic symptoms may follow 3-4 weeks after onset of acute symptoms.
 These symptoms could be particularly serious and life-threatening in young children, the elderly and people with weakened immune systems.

 Typical foods that have been found contaminated by Salmonella include meat and meat products (e.g. roast beef, meat pies, sausage and ham), poultry and poultry products, milk and dairy products, as well as eggs and egg products (e.g. custards and cream cakes).

 - Stop selling the same batch of affected products.